A treatment that destroys all or part of a cancer using heat or cold.

 An abnormal growth in the lining of the bowel.

-A blood test that measures the amount of a protein produced in the prostate called prostate specfic antigen (PSA).
+A blood test that measures the amount of a protein produced in the prostate called prostate specific antigen.
+Also kown as PSA.

 A health professional who prepares and dispenses medicines (drugs).